 Head out of the Friars, crossing the lane and turning right into the village.
 The Parish church of Saint’s Peter and Paul (original name of St Augustine’s Abbey in Canterbury) is on your left.
 Take the steps down to the road and turn left again.
 After 50 yards you will see a lane on your right leading to the old bridge (built around 1250).
 Now continue along the High Street taking the left hand turn out of town on Rochester Road.
 At the edge of town take a right into Pratling Street and continue round the corner past a row of houses on your left.
 Straight ahead is a track which passes up the right hand side of a garden, alongside a hedge and stream to Great Cossington farm.
 Pass between the buildings and round to the right past the garden and then straight across the fields to the side of a dual carriageway.
 A little down to the right is a footbridge across the main road.

 Tyland Barn Wildlife centre is immediately on your left.
 Head straight ahead across the junction and down the lane to Abbey Farm.
 Take the lane straight ahead.
-It is worth walking to the end of the lane to see the remains of Boxley Abbey.
+It is worth walking to the Abbey Gate to see the remains of Boxley Abbey (the old Refectory is now a large barn across the fields to the right).
 Now return and take the footpath up the side of a terrace of cottages.
 The path follows the medieval wall of the Abbey.
 Where the wall turns sharp right head up across the field to the road.
 Cross the bridge across the High Speed railway and take the path immediately on your right, following the path down and then round to the left along the edge of a copse.
 Here you will meet a track which you take to the right into Boxley.
 The King’s Arms makes a convenient stop for lunch.
 The church of St Mary and all Saints is opposite.

 Take the path which runs along the left hand side of the churchyard and continues through the fields to Harple Lane in Detling.
 Here turn left and then right at the top of the hill.
 There is a footbridge to your left which leads into the heart of the village.
 Turn left after the bridge where you will find the Cock Horse Inn.
 Our route takes us past the pub and to the right, down to the church of St Martin (the name of the church in Canterbury already in use by Queen Bertha when Augustine arrived).
 Where the road turns to the right for St Martin’s there is a footpath on the left marked by an Acorn.